sofiane-h/gildedrose-kata-kotlin/README.md

 ```

 ## Backstage item issue
-There is, in my point of view, something not clear about the "Backstage passes" item regarding its requirement.
+There is, from my point of view, something not clear about the "Backstage passes" item regarding its requirement.
 If we look at the [GildedRoseRequirements](GildedRoseRequirements.md) we can read:
 >"Backstage passes", like aged brie, increases in Quality as its SellIn value approaches;
 > - Quality increases by 2 when there are **10 days or less** and by 3 when there are 5 days or less but